 Moral Myopia: Dean's attitude towards the possibility of Sam turning into a monster or otherwise being abnormal; he's perfectly willing to kill strangers who might go darkside, but simply refuses to do so with his brother even when presented with clear indications of this happening, because he couldn't bear to live without him.

-The Multiverse: As of season 6 we have Earth, Heaven, Hell, Purgatory, an alternate future, the Trickster's alternate realities, the universe where their lives are a TV show, and of course, Fairy World.
+The Multiverse: As of season 6 we have Earth, Heaven, Hell, Purgatory, an alternate future, the Trickster's alternate realities, the universe where their lives are a TV show, and of course, Fairy World (of which ''Oz'' is a subset, as of S9).
 The Masquerade for normal humans has gone beyond just covering up for things that go bump in the night (oh, and the apocalypse).
-And, of course, heaven itself is a mess of alternate realities strung together.
+And, of course, Heaven itself is a mess of alternate realities strung together.

 Mundane Afterline: Once Crowley takes over hell, he dispenses with the lava, thunderstorms and chains and makes everyone wait in line for eternity.
 When they get to the front, they go right back to the end again.
 "That's efficiency."
 Oh, and for some reason they're all dressed like Sam and Dean.